SiddharthRajpal/HealthVision/README.md

 | flatten (Flatten)             | (None, 86528)            | 0           |
 | dense (Dense)                 | (None, 128)              | 11075712    |

-As you can see this is a simple Neural Network with 8 layers.
-Each Layer has a specific job in order to get the desired output, they are :-
+As you can see this is a simple Neural Network with 8 layers. (this had an accuracy of approx 0.93 on average) Each Layer has a specific job in order to get the desired output, they are :-

 - Convolutional layer (conv2d): This layer takes an input image and applies a set of 32 filters to produce 32 output feature maps.
 Each filter extracts a particular feature from the image.
 The output of this layer has a shape of (None, 222, 222, 32).